Ribhnux/deux-cli/README.md

 # Deux
-Simple CLI for scaffolding component-based WordPress starter theme.
+Simple CLI for scaffolding component-based WordPress.

 ## Requirements
-Deux is command line tool built with javascript, in order to work with deux, you must install NodeJS environments.
-At least you must have NodeJS and NPM with these versions:
+Deux is command line tool built with javascript, if you want to work with deux, you must install NodeJS environments.
+At least your NodeJS and NPM using current version:

 > NodeJS >= 6.x
 > NPM >= 3.x

 ## Install Deux
-After NodeJS has been installed to your computer, you should install ``deux`` globally.
+After NodeJS has been installed to your computer, you should install ``deux-cli`` globally.

 > npm install deux -g